 Why use a VPS?

-If your business is growing or you require special software or apps, a VPS is usually a great option.
+If your business is growing or you require special software or apps, a VPS can be just what you need.

 Typically thought of as a middle ground between shared hosting and a dedicated server, a VPS offers a high level of customization without the high cost.
 In fact, a good developer can do anything on a VPS that they could do on a dedicated server – without responsibility for the hardware, maintenance, or support.

 Content can also be shared more easily, because there is no censor.
-Most hosts will have some restrictions on content, but in general you will find fewer arbitrary restrictions and avoid getting your content censored.
+Hosted blogs and social media sites have restrictions on some content, but on your own platform you will find fewer arbitrary limitations and avoid getting your content censored or throttled.

 VPN vs VPS: Similar Names, Different Functions